 I enjoy growing potted plants in my garden but found that a few of them are growing mold in the potting soil.
-I wanted to know why this is happening and what I can do about it.
+I wanted to know why this was happening and what I can do about it.

 Your potted plant is growing mold because of overwatering.
 The potting soil contains too much moisture that is encouraging mold growth on the plant.
 You need to ensure good drainage in the pot and only water the plant when the potting soil is completely dry.

-Several other reasons may cause mold growth on your potted plant and I’ve listed them below.
+Several other reasons may cause mold growth on your potted plant, and I’ve listed them below.
 I’ve also written steps you can take to get rid of this mold and prevent it from growing in the future.

 Why is my potted plant growing mold?